Achievement & Best Paper Awards

 • An individual or team can be nominated.
 A nominated individual must be a SIOP member.
 For a team nomination, at least one team member must be a SIOP member.

-• If applicable, the names of all participants must be entered during the online nomination/application process.
+• If applicable, the names of all participants must be entered during the online nomination process.
 Please ensure that all participants in your nomination have current information in their siop.org profiles.
-All nonmembers should create an account at siop.org (creating accounts is not equivalent to applying for membership)
+All nonmembers should create an account at siop.org (creating accounts is not equivalent to applying for membership).

-• The nomination package should include a report that describes the project (a maximum of 20 pages) and up to 6 additional documents that may be helpful for evaluating the nomination (e.g., survey sample, sample feedback report, independent evaluations).
+• The nomination package should include a report that describes the project and its impact (a maximum of 20 pages) and up to 3 additional documents that may be helpful for evaluating the nomination (e.g., survey sample, sample feedback report, independent evaluations).
+Note that all nomination materials are confidential and reviewers must delete all material after the review process is complete.

 Criteria for the Award

-Submissions will be evaluated in terms of the following criteria:
+Nominations will be evaluated on the following criteria:

 Administrative Procedures

-• The Awards Committee will make a recommendation to the Executive Board of SIOP about the award-winning work.
+• The Awards Subcommittee will recommend an award winner to the Executive Board of SIOP.

-• The Executive Board may either endorse or reject the recommendations of the Awards Committee, but may not substitute a nominee of its own.
+• The Executive Board may either endorse or reject the recommendations of the Awards Subcommittee, but may not substitute a nominee of its own.

 Nominate Now